Todd Barnett, Architect

 Todd Barnett, an award-winning architect with over thirty years of experience, has led new construction, addition and renovation projects for library, religious, educational, multifamily housing, health care and private home design work.
 Todd has taught architecture internationally, served on private and public boards and commissions and volunteered his services to a range of organizations.

 Todd started three unique groups: The Architects’ Sketch Hour, a gathering of architects and allied professionals for plein-air sketching; The Sole Proprietor Architects’ Forum, a Madison collective of architects in private practice.
-The monthly meeting has been in existence for over ten years and provides opportunities to share in roundtable discussions, maintain continuing education and review unique issues, among other things; and The Coast to Coast Architects Salon, collective of architects in varied practices which gather remotely to discuss architectural design and regional approaches.
+The monthly meeting has been in existence for over fifteen years and provides opportunities to share in roundtable discussions, maintain continuing education and review unique issues, among other things; and The Coast-to-Coast Architects Salon, collective of architects in varied practices which gather remotely to discuss the many faces of architectural design.

 Todd earned both his Bachelor of Science in Architectural Studies and Master of Architecture from the University of Illinois at Urbana-Champaign.
 During his junior year in college, he attended the University of Illinois study abroad architecture program in Versailles, France.